What is Web Content Filtering?

 The damage that results from your company's stolen information extends far beyond your company.

-Consider the immediate impart to your reputation and clients' trust.
+Consider the immediate impact to your reputation and clients' trust.
 You will have to quickly let them know there has been a breach.

 Your clients' data has also been compromised.
 The impact now reaches their customers and clients as well.
 It's like a rapidly growing hurricane eye.